 Here are more reasons to try Hevo:

-Method 2: Using Custom Code to Move Data from Magento to PostgreSQL
+Method 2: Using Custom Code to Migrate Magento to PostgreSQL

-This is the first step to manually connecting Magento to PostgreSQL.The Magento BI Linux user is authorized using the public key.
-The user will then be created, and the key will be imported.
+This is the first step in manually migrate Magento to PostgreSQL.The public key authorizes the Magento BI Linux user.
+The user is then created, and the key is imported.

 Your firewall must be configured to allow access from our IP address for the connection to work.
 It’s 54.88.76.97/32, but the PostgreSQL credentials page lists it as well.